College of St. John–Roxas

-College of St. John–Roxas (CSJ-R De La Salle), also known simply as St. John, is private college run under the supervision of the De La Salle Brothers, and now a member of the Association of Lasallian Affiliated Schools (ALAS) under the De La Salle Philippines located in Roxas City, Philippines.
+College of St. John–Roxas (CSJ-R De La Salle), also known simply as St. John, is a private college run under the supervision of the De La Salle Brothers, and now a member of the Association of Lasallian Affiliated Schools (ALAS) under the De La Salle Philippines located in Roxas City, Philippines.
 It has been known as University of St. La Salle – Affiliate College and La Salle Affiliate College.
 In June 2000, the school managed the high school department of Our Lady of Mount Carmel Learning Center (Mount Carmel La Salle).